CTYAODN

 Genomics

-The study of genes in our DNA, their functions and their influence on the growth, development and working of the body.
+The study of genes in our DNA, their functions, and their influence on the growth, development, and functioning of the body is crucial, especially when considering treatments like chemotherapy, immunotherapy, and adjuvant therapy.

 H